 For over ten years, we have consistently posted articles on Facilitation Best Practices.
-Articles are written to help you lead better meetings.
+Articles are written as facilitation training that helps you lead better meetings.

 Throughout, we have updated these articles to keep them fresh, current, and vibrant.
 Some Facilitation Best Practices articles include links to valuable downloads, such as our one-page meeting template agenda and business model canvas.
 Below is a list of 27 highly useful posts based on viewer popularity and the current needs of our volatile and ever-changing business climate.
 Read, learn, and enjoy—and don’t forget to share!